pjtunstall/push-swap/README.md

 So, here, the buckets are actually making it worse!
 Notice that, with one bucket, i.e. just pushing everything to B and insertion sorting back, this incremental optimization of Jamie's algorithm becomes exactly the method that Julien used.

 How is Fred doing so well with 3 buckets, then?
 He doesn't search for numbers in a current range and rotate them into position to push.
 Instead, he just takes whatever is on top of A and either rotates it out of the way to the bottom of A (to be pushed later), or simply pushes to B, or pushes to B and rotates: just one or two moves to place each item.

+Anya Schukin's algorithm, in our implementation, sorted 100 numbers in 811 instructions.

 Leo Fu reports "about 1084" instructions for 100 numbers, and "about 6756" for 500, then remarks that he actually always got exactly 6756, no matter how many times he tested it on different random numbers, and poses the question: why?
 We'll return to this [shortly](#c-why-does-leo-fus-radix-sort-always-take-the-same-amount-of-instructions-for-a-given-stack-size).